10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 5. EPDM Waterproofing Membrane

-EPDM (Ethylene Propylene Diene Monomer) membrane is a type of sheet waterproofing membrane that is made of synthetic rubber.
-EPDM waterproofing membranes are two main types: non-reinforced EPDM membranes and reinforced EPDM membranes.
+EPDM (Ethylene Propylene Diene Monomer) is a sheet membrane waterproofing that is made of synthetic rubber.
+EPDM waterproofing membranes are of two main types: non-reinforced EPDM membranes and reinforced EPDM membranes.
 These membranes are available in different thicknesses and widths.

 EPDM waterproofing membranes are easy to install because they are available as large sheets in order to reduce the number of seams and make the installation process quicker and more efficient.
 After you install these membranes are easy to maintain, require minimal maintenance, and can be easily repaired if damaged.